pflanze/functional-perl/ftemplate/README.md

 When generating HTML, CGI.pm's tag functions seem similar, what are the differences?

- - Chj::PXHTML chooses upper-case constructor names to reduce the chances for conflicts; for example using "tr" for <TR></TR>
+ - PXML::XHTML chooses upper-case constructor names to reduce the chances for conflicts; for example using "tr" for <TR></TR>
    conflicts with the tr builtin Perl operator.

- - CGI.pm's creators return strings, whereas Chj::PXHTML returns
+ - CGI.pm's creators return strings, whereas PXML::XHTML returns
-   Chj::PXML objects.
+   PXML objects.
 The former might have O(n^2) complexity with the size of documents (getting slower to concatenate big strings), while the latter should have constant overhead.
 Also, PXML can be inspected after creation, an option not possible with CGI.pm (without using an XML parser).

- - Chj::PXHTML / Chj::PXML serialization always escape strings, hence
+ - PXML::XHTML / PXML serialization always escape strings, hence
    is safe against XSS, while CGI.pm does/is not.

- - Chj::PXHTML / Chj::PXML chose not to support dashes on attributes,
-   like `{-href=> "foo"}`, as the author feels that this is unnecessary clutter both for the eyes and for the programmer wanting to access attributes from such hashes, and added complexity/runtime cost for
+ - PXML::XHTML / PXML chose not to support dashes on attributes, like `{-href=> "foo"}`, as the author feels that this is unnecessary clutter both for the eyes and for the programmer wanting to access attributes from such hashes, and added complexity/runtime cost for